linyuxuanlin/Wiki_MkDocs/draft/to-translate_ar/Personal_Onboarding_Workflow_(Windows).md

 - SumatraPDF
 - JPEGView
 - Telegram
-- Peazip (con asociaciones de archivos e integración en el menú del sistema)
+- Peazip (with File associations and system menu integration)
 - DeepL

 ### Microsoft Store

-- (Solo para Matebook) Centro de comando de gráficos Intel® (Beta)
+- (Only for Matebook) Intel® Graphics Command Center (Beta)

-## Desinstalación de software
+## Software Uninstall

-- Onedrive (por HiBit Uninstaller)
+- Onedrive (by HiBit Uninstaller)
-- Aplicaciones innecesarias de Windows (por Win10Apps)
+- Unnecessary Windows apps (by Win10Apps)

 > Original: <https://wiki-power.com/>
-> Este artículo está protegido por el acuerdo [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) y debe ser reproducido con atribución.

-> Este post está traducido usando ChatGPT, por favor [**feedback**](https://github.com/linyuxuanlin/Wiki_MkDocs/issues/new) si hay alguna omisión.
+> This post is protected by [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) agreement, should be reproduced with attribution.